 I recommend defining a list of guidelines to ensure users structure the content within Confluence consistently.
-Below are some general best practices to optimise your use of Confluence and make information sharing easy everyone.
+Below are some general best practices to optimise your use of Confluence and make information sharing easy for everyone.

 Identify the list of spaces you need to create

-We recommend creating a Space per Team (i.e. Finance) or by Project (i.e. Software development).
+Create a Space per Team (i.e. Finance) or by Project (i.e. Software development).

 Take the time to define your page structure

-In each space, it is essential to set up a clear and organised page structure, to gro content is grouped by subject and relevance.
+In each space, it is essential to set up a clear and organised page structure, to grow content is grouped by subject and relevance.
 You can use page hierarchy to group several pages under one single parent page.
 For example: When you have several levels of hierarchy, use the Children Display macro on parent pages.
 This way, users won’t have to expand the whole tree to find their page.